nosqlbench/nosqlbench/driver-tcp/src/main/resources/tcpclient.md

 ## Statement Format

-Refer to the help for the stdout driver for for details.
+Refer to the help for the stdout driver for details.